-Consumption MonitorWhat we do
+Consumption DataWhat we do

 How to order the Consumption Monitor

-- a comparative review of consumption trends across the EU-28;
+- A comparative review of consumption trends across the EU-28 (covering 2013-2018)

-- a review of the total gross supply, trends in production, exports and imports of fruit and vegetables in the countries of the EU-28; and
+- A review of the total net supply, trends in production exports and imports in the EU-28 (covering 2013-2018).